-Since the beginning of the current fiscal year on December 1, 2016 the Company has invested over \$1.3 million in publicly listed companies in the U.S. and Canada, with total assets increasing to \$12,131,853 as at February 28, 2017 from \$11,766,210 on November 30, 2016.
-The Company's primary investments have been junior exploration and mining companies active in the gold and silver sector.
+Since the beginning of the current fiscal year on December 1, 2016 the Company has invested over \$2 million in publicly listed companies in the U.S. and Canada, with total assets of \$11,653,980 as at May 31, 2017.
+The Company's primary investments have been junior exploration and mining companies active in the gold and silver sector as well as several technology companies.